‘Topography’

 About Topography

-‘Topography’ is a septet for cellist Ashley Bathgate and percussion sextet Mantra Percussion.
-The 45-minute piece is made up of 6 individual movements ranging from textural, ambient slow-movements focused on sound design, to pattern-based, contrapuntal fast-movements anchored by interlocking rhythms in the drums.
-It will be premiered on December 6, 2023 at National Sawdust in Brooklyn, co-presented by WNYC’s New Sounds for future broadcast.
+‘Topography’ is a septet for cello, synthesizer, piano and percussion.
+This 45-minute piece is made up of 6 individual movements ranging from textural, ambient slow-movements focused on sound design, to pattern-based, contrapuntal fast-movements anchored by interlocking rhythms in the drums.
+It was premiered in December 2023 by Ashley Bathgate and Mantra Percussion at National Sawdust in Brooklyn, co-presented and broadcast by WNYC’s New Sounds.

 The movements of ‘Topography’ are made of big gestures and gradually changing patterns that accumulate to evoke open spaces and natural landscapes.
-It is the terrestrial companion to my oceanic album-length composition ‘Bathymetry’, released November 2022 on Cantaloupe Music in collaboration with Sandbox Percussion, and called an album of the year by the band Wilco.
+It is the terrestrial companion to my oceanic album-length composition ‘Bathymetry’, released November 2022 on Cantaloupe Music in collaboration with Sandbox Percussion.

 -Matt McBane